May 20, 2026 · 11 min read

 Version two: "22yo type 1 DM with DKA.
 Anion gap 24, pH 7.18.
 Started on fluids and insulin drip per protocol."

 Same patient, same minute, two messages.
 The second activates the entire DKA model in the receiver's head: expected trajectory, standard treatment cascade, the potassium watch that becomes important once insulin starts, the gap closure timeline, the cerebral edema risk in children, the eventual transition criteria.
 The receiver does not have to assemble the picture from raw data.
-The diagnosis is the model loader.
-Once "DKA" lands, almost everything else follows.

 The first message contains more facts.
 The second does more clinical work.